najmulcodes/najmulcodes/README.md

 # 👋 About Me

-I'm **Najmul Hasan**, a **Full Stack Developer from Bangladesh 🇧🇩** who enjoys building clean, scalable web applications and thoughtful user experiences.
+I'm **Najmul Hasan**, a **Full Stack Developer from Bangladesh 🇧🇩** passionate about building clean, scalable web applications and thoughtful user experiences.

 I primarily work with the **MERN stack**, along with **Next.js and TypeScript**, building both frontend interfaces and backend APIs.